Frequently Asked Questions

 🔹 College Disability Accommodations

-For students needing documentation to support academic accommodations due to mental health concerns.
+For students needing professional documentation to support academic accommodations related to mental health or neurocognitive conditions.

 Do you accept insurance?